samjulien/blog/_posts/2019-07-21-building-audio-players-with-angular-ionic-rxjs-and-ngrx.markdown

 After that, you will be able to implement the reducer function that receives and treats instances of `MediaAction`:

-@imsingh, please, check if my refactoring to your if/else statements make sense!

 ```typescript
 // ... import, MediaAction, and consts ...